-Brand identity for Occupy Learning, a temporary public project developed by Grenzkultur awarded with the Erasmus+ programme funding, that reimagined how public spaces could be reclaimed as sites for learning and community interaction.
+Occupy Learning is a public learning initiative by Grenzkultur, funded by the Erasmus+ programme, reimagining how urban spaces can be reclaimed as sites for learning and community interaction.

 Client Grenzkultur